 If probation is completed successfully, the suspended four years are never served.
 If the defendant violates probation, they could be sent right back to jail to serve part or all of the remaining unsuspended sentence.

 Discuss Suspended Sentences with an Attorney

-Suspended sentences in criminal law vary depending on the nature and of the suspended sentence and the court executing the sentence.
-If you need help with these matters, you should get in touch with an experienced criminal defense attorney to better understand your situation.
+Suspended sentences in criminal law vary depending on the jurisdiction of the sentencing.
+If you need help with understanding a plea bargain or want to know how to avoid jail time, you should get in touch with an experienced criminal defense attorney to better understand your situation.